 Email Interview of Jessë Valentine Portz, Architect by Riley Shiraishi Monday, October 17, 2011 RS: 1.
 How long have you been working in your trade?
 JVP: I studied architecture for 6 years before graduating.
 I have been working in architecture for about 20 years.
 RS: 2.
 What do you enjoy about your job?
 JVP: I enjoy taking many requirements [...]

-What is a Spacecraft?
-More accurately, how do we spacecraft?
 In spacecrafting, we seek to design habitations that go beyond the typical requirements people associate with buildings.
 In seeking to design spacecraft, we design a dwelling or space habitation, that is a complete system.
-Rather than create a building that occupies land, we create a [...]
+Rather than create a building that occupies land, we create a building that is symbiotic with the landscape around it.

 Martin Luther King Jr. and Civil Rights Movement Monument Competition Entry Washington D.C. produced in collaboration Anthony Allen: master planner Jesse Valentine Portz: architect The planning of this memorial is designed around the visitor’s procession through the monument, which represents the history of people of African ancestry in America.
 Entering from the parking lot, visitors [...]